rampantdev/100-days-of-code/log.md

 ### Day xx July 20, 2017 - structs
 #C
 Building a complex struct and trying to call it through a function outside of main.

+### Day xx July 21, 2017 - working on building a character based application using structs
+#C
+Building a complex struct and trying to call it through a function outside of main.

+### Day xx July 20, 2017 - structs
+#C
+Struggling to pass a struct back and forth